Secret of Mana Redux

 Famitsu (April 16, 1993)

 Next is an early or test version of the Tropicallo battle, with all three characters and two Bramblers.
-The closest area in the final is the room where you have to drain the lava before proceeding to the dwarf village.
+He did not have his spikes yet.
+There are two builds.
+One looks a lot like the room where you have to drain the lava before proceeding to the dwarf village.
 He actually has two Bramblers in the final game too, but one spawns out of bounds close to 100% of the time.
 Sometimes, it spawns so far out of bounds that you can’t even cheat and find it behind the wall—it’s way off beyond what the map can register.
-Whether it just happened to work here, or they couldn’t adapt it for the village is unknown:

 Double doors for the dwarf village: